 – Check brake pads & Rotor condition

 – Inspect tires – This is a tough one.
-If they are blatantly in need of changing them, change them.
-But if not simply decide on a discount you’re willing to give the buyer so they can put the tires of their choice on it.
+If they clearly need replacing, changing them.
+Otherwise, decide on a discount you’re willing to offer so the buyer can choose their own tires.

 – Lubricate control cables – <$1

-There are a few ways you can do this in Singapore:
+There are a few ways to sell your motorbike in Singapore:

 - Sell the bike to AloRide.
 Yes, we can buy it if matches our demand.
 Just fill the form HERE, then wait for a few hours for confirmation from us.
 Deal is very fast, maybe within a few hours from initial conversation until the deal is completed.
 Pricing is transparent, and we are a registered company in Singapore.

-The time has come.
-You bring the bike to the buyer, ask them for an immediate payment through Paynow (it’s free).
-Then you will need to initiate the transfer by using your Singpass at LTA website, and then buyer need to accept it too.
+The time has come to finalize the sale of your motorbike.
+Bring the motorcycle to the buyer and request immediate payment through PayNow (it’s free).
+Afterward, you will need to initiate the ownership transfer using your Singpass on the LTA website, and the buyer must accept it as well.

 That’s all you need to do.
 Selling and buying a motorbike in Singapore is quite simple, thanks to our smart nation movements.
 If you need a temporary motorbike after selling it, why not rent a motorbike from us?
 Just visit aloride.com 😉